 The DRP package includes image processing tools to import and treat 3D-images of microCT scanners, scanning electron microscopes, etc. as well as generators of 3D models of rocks and material property predictors to characterize fluid flow, two-phase fluid flow, deformation, and electrical conduction.

-- Geometric parameters: porosity, pore size distribution, percolation, surface area, tortuosity, pore sphericity, pore shape...
+- Geometric properties: porosity, pore size distribution, percolation, Minkowski parameters, surface area, tortuosity, pore sphericity, pore shape ...

-- Flow parameters: absolute permeability, upscaling of flow, multi-phase flow, relative permeability, capillary pressure curve
+- Flow properties: absolute permeability, upscaling of flow, multi-phase flow, relative permeability, capillary pressure curve

-- Electrical parameters: Formation factor, resistivity index, saturation exponent, cementation exponent
+- Electrical properties: Formation factor, resistivity index, saturation exponent, cementation exponent

-- Mechanical parameters: Elastic moduli, stiffness, in-situ conditions
+- Mechanical properties: Elastic moduli, stiffness, in-situ conditions

 * The specific field of application determines the appropriate modules.